 Of course, some schools may have the opposite problem — instead of paring down their schedule they may have tried to keep their bell schedule exactly the same as they did in the previous school year, pre-Covid.
 With many students learning, and teachers teaching, in a hybrid or remote setting, it can be nearly impossible to keep up with the old schedule’s demands.

 But is there a happy medium?
 A way to provide essential curriculum, but also give students time for other essential activities?
+Especially as many schools return to fully in-person learning, these are important questions.
 Flex periods, sometimes called activity periods, win time, as well as advisory, have their place in a school’s schedule for a variety of reasons.
 These can be used to help students build relationships with their teachers and fellow students, to receive extra help that they need, or intervention, to pursue a project that interests them — essentially its flexible time that can be used for whatever a student needs.

 While this might seem like ‘extra’ time that should be stripped away to make room for more essential activities, we’d like to present 3 reasons why now, more than ever, flex periods are essential.